Zachariah-McCullough/Car-Dealership/README.md

 # Vehicle Inventory Management System

 A simple command-line **Vehicle Inventory Management System** written in Python, allowing users to manage cars, trucks, and SUVs.
 This project demonstrates object-oriented programming concepts, data persistence using `pickle`, and basic CRUD operations (Create, Read, Update, Delete) for vehicles.
+This project was completed in CSC500 - Fundamentals of Programming at the University of Southern Mississippi.

 ---